Stray

 3. 2012 in your Pocket is the third book - a compressed version of the most compelling material in ‘Beyond 2012’, plus a few extra items, and was published in the USA and UK in 2009, Sweden in 2011 and the Netherlands in 2012.

-6. The sixth title is Glastonbury Underground - Searching for the Lost Treasure of Avalon (2018).
+6. Glastonbury Underground - Searching for the Lost Treasure of Avalon (2018).
 It is the first detailed study of Glastonbury's hidden tunnels and lost treasure.
 Initially published in a limited edition (34 copies) in 2012, with all colour illustrations, under the title, Glastonbury Underground - a Mini-Guide to Rumour and Fact Concerning Avalon's Subterranean Passages, it was re-published in a fully expanded and updated edition in 2018.

 ANTHOLOGIES: Stray has contributed articles to anthologies such as the bestselling book, The Mystery of 2012: Predictions, Prophecies and Possibilities (2007) (published in Indonesian, Italian, Portuguese, Spanish and Greek versions); also 2013!
 The Beginning is Here (2011) and Mysteries of the Ancient Past - A Graham Hancock Reader (2012).

 GLASTONBURY UNDERGROUND VIDEO: In October 2018, Geoff gave a presentation in Glastonbury Town Hall as a launch for the Glastonbury Underground book.
 The talk was recorded and the video has been edited and improved with actual slides from the PowerPoint presentation.
-Watch it here :https://youtu.be/oGnMVIauFfk
+Watch it here :https://youtu.be/oGnMVIauFfk In 2025, this will be superceded by a new talk and video.

 CLASSIC MOTORCYCLES:

 1956 Panther M100 600cc 'Flat Track' machine - completed in 2011 after 26 years in bits in a shed.
 It won the 'Most Desirable Panther' prize at the 2011 Dorest Panther Rally.
+See Classic Bike Guide Magazine, April 2019.

 1927-1938 Jabsawock.
 1927 1000cc v-twin JAP engine in a1938 BSA M20 chassis.
 Initially completed in 2014.
 Perfected in 2018.
 Won the Most Desirable Panther prize at the 2018 Dorest Panther Rally (even though it's not a Panther!).